menu

 Not only is Fargo a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-Fargo is a somewhat ethnically-diverse city.
+Fargo is a very ethnically-diverse city.
 The people who call Fargo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fargo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fargo include German, Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Fargo include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Fargo is English.
 Other important languages spoken here include African languages and Spanish.